roobottom/portfolio/source/articles/2018-05-17-design-job-titles-are-hard/titles-are-hard.md

 Oh boy.

 I don't think that's even an exhaustive list.
 What do these titles mean?
 Well, in that great tradition of answers to questions that designers ask: it depends.
 Each company will have a different list of the skills they require when creating user-centred products (User Experience Design).
 Each skill will sit somewhere on a spectrum ranging from research to graphic and motion design and sometimes beyond.
 For example, I've seen design roles that call for front-end coding skills.

-At Firefly, we have the two overlapping disciplines of UX Research and UI Design, who's spectrum of UX design skills look something like the none exhaustive list in the diagram below.
+At Firefly, we have the two overlapping disciplines of UX Research and UI Design, whose spectrum of UX design skills look something like the none exhaustive list in the diagram below.

 {{ figure({src:'ux-skills.png',caption:'A none exhaustive spectrum of skills required by UX Researches and UI Designers at Firefly Learning',class:'pull'}) }}